Learning this simple self-massage technique can help you navigate your postpartum healing and feel more cared for almost instantly.

-There’s a how-to video on postpartum self-massage at the end of this post.
+There’s a how-to video on at-home postpartum self-massage at the end of this post.
 Check it out!

 My postpartum healing journey with massage

-Upon returning home a week later, I still felt disconnected from my body; my belly felt like jello.
-Where my baby lived for nine months felt suddenly empty, and it was quite a strange sensation.
+Upon returning home a week later, I felt disconnected from my body; my belly felt like jello.
+Where my baby lived for nine months, it felt suddenly empty, and it was quite a strange sensation.

 Nobody talked about the nitty-gritty of postpartum; nobody told me what to expect; even my birth class didn’t.
 I had no idea how to navigate this new version of myself mentally and physically.

-Today, as a perinatal massage therapist, I see parents in similar shoes that I was just a few years ago, yearning for deep rest and connecting back to their bodies.
+As a perinatal massage therapist, I see parents in similar shoes that I was in just a few years ago, yearning for deep rest and connecting back to their bodies.
 Raw, vulnerable, empowered, and unsure in their 4th trimester, Relaxin still in their bodies from pregnancy, milk stains, and baby spit-up on their shirts.

 How postpartum massage can help

-Marketing and media are typically so focused on the pregnancy; showering the parent with love and attention only to drop them off at the curb and send them home with some extra stretchy mesh underwear and a peri bottle.
+Marketing and media are typically focused on the pregnancy, showering the parent with love and attention only to drop them off at the curb and send them home with some extra stretchy mesh underwear and a peri bottle.

 Then comes a six-week checkup where they might be prescribed birth control and inundated with unrealistic expectations of bouncing back and fitting into pre-pregnancy clothing within a couple of weeks postpartum on social media.